programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ## Learning keys
 ### Concepts
 By the end of this lesson you will understand:
-- How bibliographic records are structured in MARC21, and why that structure does not map directly onto a tidy table.
+- Why MARC's structure does not map directly onto a tidy table.
 - The difference between repeatable and non-repeatable fields, and two strategies for handling repeatable fields in tabular data.
 - How to read records one at a time versus all at once, and when each approach is appropriate.
 - Why real-world catalogue data needs harmonisation, and how an iterative cleaning process works.
 - How to compose small, single-purpose functions into a larger analysis.
-- How to compare bibliographic data across two sources, and how to present the comparison visually.
+- How to visualise patterns in catalogue data, both as trends over time and as comparisons between sources.

 ### Terms